By: Researcher Taymur

 We think of daydreaming most of the time as something voluntary.
 In other words, if you tried, you can stop.
 Daydreaming is difficult because it can be fun, harmless, sometimes useful but it’s not at other times.

-“Daydreaming is unusual, but excessive daydreaming can be symptom for a greater problem,” says the trauma-informed social clinician, Mollie Volinksy.
+“Daydreaming is unusual, but excessive daydreaming can be a symptom for a greater problem,” says the trauma-informed social clinician, Mollie Volinksy.
 When you think about it, most mental illnesses involve problematic thought patterns, and it can lead you to get away with your imagination.

 “Daydreaming can be a sign that someone has concentration problems which can be seen in many mental illnesses including depression, anxiety, post-traumatic stress disorder and a hyperactivity disorder in attention deficient conditions,” says Lauren Cook, a San Diego-based psychologist and author.